Nortank12/deepcool-digital-linux/README.md

 I built the binary for `x86_64` architecture and tested it on Arch, Debian, and Gentoo but it should work on any other Linux distribution.

+> [!TIP]
+> On AMD's Zen architecture CPUs, you can install the [zenpower3](https://git.exozy.me/a/zenpower3)
+> driver, to have a more accurate reading of the CPU die.

 ## Supported Devices
 <table>
     <tr>